 Soccer is the #1 sport in Costa Rica!

-With only 1% of the population of the United States, Costa Rica has almost the same number of professional soccer teams (12 versus 17)!
+With only 1% of the population of the United States, Costa Rica has almost the same number of professional men’s soccer teams!
 We love to play it, watch it, and talk about it!

 Your team can play top quality international matches and experience the passion that Costa Ricans have for soccer.
 Live the experience of cheering on a local professional team by attending a professional match in one of Costa Rica’s memorable soccer stadiums!